 L’s friend Grohl came to visit us for a week.
 Grohl use to live in China and he loves Szechuan food.
 South Silk Road serves up Yunnan cuisine, which is influenced by Han Chinese and other ethnic cuisines.
-For this posting, I’m going to play Cher’s “If I could turn back time” because if I could turn back time, I would have ordered different dishes.
+For this posting, let’s listen to “Learn to Fly” by the Foo Fighters.

 When we arrived we saw another table in the middle of a beautiful feast.
 I saw a pot overflowing with goodies, something yummy looking wrapped in tin foil, pigs feet and sweet and sour fish.
 Their food smelled delicious.

 Grohl took over the ordering and selected wood ear mushrooms, shredded potato, mao pao tofu, and lotus and beef.
 He wanted another dish so I picked fried rice with prosciutto.
 I would have ordered the dishes the other table ordered but Grohl was on a food rager.
 He wanted to order all his old favourite dishes from his stint in China.